 An Australian goalkeeper whose career peaked late, delivering a legendary underdog triumph in Asia's premier club competition.

-Ante Covic's football journey is a testament to resilience and late-blooming excellence.
-For years, the Sydney-born goalkeeper was a reliable professional in Australia's domestic leagues and had brief stints in Europe, known for his shot-stopping but not as a star.
-His career-defining moment arrived unexpectedly in his late thirties with the Western Sydney Wanderers.
-In the club's fairytale 2014 AFC Champions League run, Covic transformed into an impassable wall.
-His heroic performances, including a man-of-the-match display in the final against Al-Hilal, propelled the fledgling Wanderers to an improbable continental title.
-This crowning achievement, which earned him the tournament's best player award, came after his sole World Cup appearance for Australia in 2006.
-Covic's story is not one of early prodigy, but of a seasoned professional who, when the spotlight finally found him, produced magic.
+Ante Covic won the 2014 AFC Champions League with Western Sydney Wanderers, earning the tournament's best player award after a man-of-the-match display in the final against Al-Hilal.
+The Sydney-born goalkeeper spent years as a reliable professional in Australia's domestic leagues with brief European stints, known for shot-stopping but not stardom.
+His career-defining moment arrived unexpectedly in his late thirties.
+In the Wanderers' fairytale run, he transformed into an impassable wall.
+This crowning achievement came after his sole World Cup appearance for Australia in 2006.
+Covic's story is one of a seasoned professional who produced magic when the spotlight finally found him.

 1965–1980